Skip to main content

 There are two main film licensing companies who collect copyright royalties.
 They do so on behalf of different film studios in different circumstances:

-Motion Picture Licensing Company (MPLC)
+Motion Picture Licensing Company

-They collect the copyright for films shown on TV in commercial settings.
+The Motion Picture Licensing Company (MPLC) collect the copyright for films shown on TVs in commercial setting.

 FilmBank Media

-They provide films for businesses like hotels to show on in-house entertainment systems.
+FilmBank Media provide films for businesses like hotels to show on in-house entertainment systems.

-3. Copyright licences for music
+2. Copyright licences for music

 TheMusicLicence from PPL PRS allows you to legally play music for employees or customers in your business.
-You can do so through the radio, TV, other digital devices and live performances.
+You can do so through the radio, TV, other digital devices, and live performances.

 • Why do I need a licence?